TAOGenna/taogenna/content/course/index.md

 ---
-# Page title
-title: My try

-# Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
+# Course title, summary, and position.
 linktitle: try

-# Page summary for search engines.
-summary: Blah, blah, blah...
+summary: try

-# Date page published
-date: 2018-09-09

-# Academic page type (do not modify).
-type: book

-# Position of this page in the menu.
-Remove this option to sort alphabetically.
 weight: 1

+# Page metadata.
+title: try
+draft: false  # Is this a draft? true/false
+toc: false  # Show table of contents? true/false
+type: docs  # Do not modify.

+# Add menu entry to sidebar.
+# - name: Declare this menu item as a parent with ID `name`.
+# - weight: Position of link in menu.
+menu:
+  latex:
+    name: try
+    weight: 1
 ---

-... my contesnt.ssssssssssssssssssss \int
+... my contesnt.ssssssssssssssssssss $\int x dx$